 From Orphan to High-Flyer is now for sale!
 Click here to order your copy!

-Note: In May 2021, we learnt the truth about Denis’s biological family, all of which has been added to the book.
+Note: In May 2021, Denis and I learnt the truth about his biological family; much of this new information has been added to the book.

-If you want to be grabbed and exposed to a theatre of The Second World War that many don’t know about in a gripping manner straight from a man who overcame a childhood filled with savage hardship to complete a tour of operations captaining Liberator aircraft against the Japanese at the young age of 20, then this book will take you on an unbelievable journey.
+If you want to be grabbed and exposed to a theatre of the Second World War that many don’t know about, straight from a man who overcame a childhood filled with savage hardship to complete a tour of operations captaining Liberator aircraft against the Japanese at the young age of 20, then this book will take you on an unbelievable journey.
 And this captivating journey continued long after Denis finished flying Liberator bombers, as described in this book.

-However, being a private man, Denis was never one to openly talk about his horrific childhood or the many of the incredible details of his years as an RAF pilot, when he endured enemy guns, engine fires and explosions, other aircraft mechanical faults, vicious storms, passing out from illness at the controls, vicious storms and much more; all while flying some of the most iconic aircraft around the world.
-Many of his stories were always locked away, unknown to you or anyone else.
+Until he revealed his deepest experiences, Denis, a quiet and private man, never openly talked about his horrific childhood or the many of the incredible details of his years as an RAF pilot, when he endured enemy guns, engine fires and explosions, other aircraft mechanical faults, vicious storms, passing out from illness at the controls and much more, while flying some of the most iconic aircraft of the day.
+Many of his stories, then, had been locked away, unknown to you or even to me.

-It was only after a severe illness and fall in 2018 that almost killed Denis that the idea of writing his life story even occurred to me.
-Even then I expected him to say no, as he had done to similar offers in the past.
+It was only after a severe illness and a fall in 2018 almost killed Denis that the idea of writing his life story occurred to me.
+Even then, I expected him to say no, as he had done to similar offers in the past.
 But to me, these tantalising, gripping, death-defying stories had to be told before they were lost forever.

-Fortunately, he agreed and over the next year, over many cups of tea, the jaw-dropping stories that Denis had experienced throughout his life came to the surface after decades of being locked away.
-Details and stories that are so unbelievable that they almost don’t seem real, and that isn’t even including his experiences during the War!
+Fortunately, he agreed, and over many cups of tea, Denis’s jaw-dropping experiences throughout his life came to the surface after decades of being shut away.
+I was privy to details and anecdotes that are so unbelievable that they almost don’t seem real, and that isn’t even including his experiences during the war!

-- The brutal aspect of many British schools that would land teachers and officials in jail today!
+- The brutality Denis faced in his schooling that would land teachers and officials in jail today.

-- Witnessing Spitfires and Hurricanes engage German Messerschmitts in the skies above Kent, England during the Battle of Britain.
+- From the ground, witnessing RAF Spitfires and Hurricanes engage German Luftwaffe Messerschmitts in the skies above Kent, England during the Battle of Britain.

-- The murder of two cadets in Bechuanaland (now Botswana) and the events that followed.
+- The murder of two RAF cadets in Bechuanaland (now Botswana) and the events that followed.

-- The nasty, ice-cold instructor who almost killed Denis with his instructions and awful advice.
+- The nasty, ice-cold instructor who almost killed Denis during Southern Rhodesia flight training with his awful directives.

 - Why Denis, in a fit of rage, pulled a gun on his best friend’s crew.

-- The heroic, charismatic commanding officer who came up with seemingly impossible flights and led from the front!
+- The heroic, charismatic 159 Squadron commanding officer who devised seemingly impossible Liberator operations, which he then led.

 - Flying into vicious storms.

-- Seeing his friends and comrades get shot down.
+- Seeing friends and comrades get shot down.

-- The one quick decision that saved them from certain peril.
+- The one quick decision that saved his Liberator crew and him from certain catastrophe.

-- How Denis accidentally ripped off the end of a small boy’s thumb while at the controls of a Lancaster.
+- How he accidentally ripped off the end of a small boy’s thumb while at the controls of a Lancaster.